letter blocks that spell "Artificial Intelligence"

 Verify, Verify, Verify

 Don’t let that be your HR department.
-An AI-generated termination letter might cite laws that don’t exist.
+An AI-generated termination letter might cite laws that don’t even exist.

 What’s your move?
 Treat AI output as a draft, not gospel.
 Verify every fact, every quote, every “statute.”
 Then, let your HR team (or better yet, us) review it before you hit send.
 Trust, then verify (and then verify again).
+Even if you ask AI for citations, check those citations!

 Ethics vs. Rules: Don’t Be Compliant, Be a Good Human

 Following the law is the floor, not the ceiling.
 Ethical AI use means protecting your people and your brand.
 Some AI chatbots have even been accused of forming “client relationships” with job applicants (yes, really), and regulators are taking notice.
+(And y’all know there are already laws about using AI in hiring, right?)

 What does this mean?
 Don’t just tick boxes.
 Use AI to make work better (reduce bias, speed up onboarding, support your team) but keep ethics at the core.